 Building the second datacenter on a public cloud

-Now that we have a primary datacenter available, let’s start with building a second cluster, this time on a public cloud.
+Now that we have a primary datacenter available, let’s start building a second cluster, this time on a public cloud.

 Copying the secrets